-1 ARTICLE 23 2 LEAVE WITHOUT PAY 3 23.1 GENERAL INFORMATION 4 Le aves of absence may be paid or unpaid, depending upon the circumstances of 5 the leave and whether the employee has accrued applicable paid leave available.
-Three 6 categories s of leaves of absence are described herein.
-7 8 23.1 A. Lea ave s of absence without pay will be granted for Family and Medical Leave 9 (FI MLA) - see Section 23.
-8 6.
-10 B. Lea aves of absence may be granted under conditions similar to FMLA for 11 em plolyees to care for Certified or Registered Domestic Partners (Partner 12 Le ave) - see Section 23.9.
-13 BC.
-Lea ave s of absence without pay may be granted for Personal Leave - see Section 14 23 .1 7 0 .
-15 23.2 2 Eligibility: 16 Employee s in regular full time status must have provided at least 1,250 hours of service 17 in the 12 months before the leave would begin.
-Employees in regular part time status 18 must have provided at least 1,040 hours of service in the 12 months before the leave 19 would beg in.
-(Only applicable to leave requested under Section 23.8).
-20 Prior to r equesting leave without pay, employees must first exhaust all applicable 21 accrued si ick (use of accrued sick leave pursuant to Section 23.7 below is permitted, not 22 required), vacation, and paid personal leave.
-The total leave time will be an aggregate 23 of accrue d sick leave (when applicable), and/or vacation and paid personal leave and 24 leave with out pay.
-(Family and Medical Leave up to, but not to exceed, 12 weeks).
-In 25 any case, combined leave of any type (except Military Leave) cannot exceed one year.
-26 • Me dically related leave: Applicable accrued sick leave must be exhausted first, 27 the en accrued vacation and paid personal leave are used second, followed by 28 ap proved leave without pay.
-29 • No n medically related leave: All accrued vacation and paid personal leave must 30 be exhausted, followed by approved leave without pay.
-31 23.
-3 2 Leave Red quest Procedure: 32 Employee s are expected to be familiar with and are required to follow the leave 33 procedure s as outlined in the Leave Request_Procedures Section.
-Leave requests for

-1 less than one full pay period should be handled with a Leave Request Form attached to 2 the time sheet.
-Employees may be required to report on his/her status and intention to 3 return to work and may be subject to loss of benefits and/or discipline for failure to do 4 so.
-5 The City may require an employee to provide a doctor's certification of serious health 6 condition.
-The employee should try to respond to such a request in a timely manner.
-7 Failure to provide certification may result in denial of continuation of the leave.
-Medical 8 leave certification may be provided by using the Medical Certification Form.
-9 23.
-4 3 Continuity of Service: 10 Any leave without pay for one full pay period or more which is approved in accordance 11 with these procedures shall not constitute a break in service, but will constitute an 12 adjusted service date.
-If leave is ninety (90) days or longer, the employee's pension 13 service date will be affected.
-14 23.
-5 4 Expiration of Leave and Reinstatement: 15 Reinstatement is dependent upon the type of unpaid leave.
-Refer to the appropriate 16 section for more information.
-17 23.5 Extension of Leave: 18 If an extension of the leave is required, a request for the extension must be submitted 19 on the Leave Request Form at least five (5) days in advance of the leave expiration.
-20 Consideration of an extension will be based on the same criteria as the original request.
-21 Failure to return to work at the expiration of the leave may result in termination.
-22 23.6 Definition: 23 Applicable sick leave is sick leave available pursuant to Policy 8.
-24 23.7 Parental Leave: 25 In instances of parental leave, for the care and custody of the employee's natural or 26 adoptive new born infant, sick leave up to 50% of that available in the pay period prior to 27 the date of birth, or 104 hours (whichever is greater) may be taken during the first six 28 weeks following the infants birth.
-29 Employees receiving parental leave may be required to submit evidence of date of birth, 30 custody, and location of the infant for whom parental leave is sought.
-31 23.
-86 FAMILY AND MEDICAL LEAVE Family and Medical Leave: 32 AIn compliance with the Federal Family and Medical Leave Act of 1993, effective 33 August 5,1993, Eligible employees may take a maximum of twelve (12) weeks of feamily 34 and mMedical Leave in their FMLA leave year.
-This leave may be paid if applicable leave is available or the leave may be unpaid, without pay (or with pay if appropriate leave is available) in a 12 month period measured forward from January 1 of the current calendar year under the Policy will be granted as follows for:
+ARTICLE 23 LEAVE WITHOUT PAY

+23.1 GENERAL INFORMATION

+Leaves of absence may be paid or unpaid, depending upon the circumstances of the leave and whether the employee has accrued applicable paid leave available.
+Three categories of leaves of absence are described herein.

+- A. Leaves of absence will be granted for Family and Medical Leave (FMLA) see Section 23.6. - B. Leaves of absence may be granted under conditions similar to FMLA for employees to care for Certified or Registered Domestic Partners (Partner Leave) - see Section 23.9. - C. Leaves of absence without pay may be granted for Personal Leave see Section 23.10. - 23.2 Leave Request Procedure:

+Employees are expected to be familiar with and are required to follow the leave procedures as outlined in the Leave Request Procedures Section.
+Leave requests for less than one full pay period should be handled with a Leave Request Form attached to the time sheet.
+Employees may be required to report on his/her status and intention to return to work and may be subject to loss of benefits and/or discipline for failure to do so.

+23.3 Continuity of Service:

+Any leave without pay for one full pay period or more which is approved in accordance with these procedures shall not constitute a break in service, but will constitute an adjusted service date.
+If leave is ninety (90) days or longer, the employee's pension service date will be affected.

+23.4 Expiration of Leave and Reinstatement:

+Reinstatement is dependent upon the type of unpaid leave.
+Refer to the appropriate section for more information.

+23.5 Extension of Leave:

+If an extension of the leave is required, a request for the extension must be submitted on the Leave Request Form at least five (5) days in advance of the leave expiration.
+Consideration of an extension will be based on the same criteria as the original request.
+Failure to return to work at the expiration of the leave may result in termination.

+23.6 Family and Medical Leave:

+A. Eligible employees may take a maximum of twelve (12) weeks of Family and Medical Leave in their FMLA leave year.
+This leave may be paid if applicable leave is available or the leave may be unpaid.